ajhayden/TechnicalInterviewCourse/Unit_07_Linked_Lists/README.md

 ## Linked Lists
 - What are linked lists?
-    - A sequence of data elements, which are connected together via links
+    - A sequence of data elements, which are connected together via pointers
 - What is a node?
     - An element of a linked list
 - What are the two node fields?